mustafaquraish/A48S20/W13/index.md

 ## Find if a string is a palindrome or not

 A palindrome is a word or phrase that reads the same backward as forward.
 Implement a recursive function to find is a word is a palindrome or not.

+### Exercise:

+Implement the isPalindrome function using loops, once you find a working solution, implement it using recursion.

 ```c
 #include <stdio.h>